{{flagHref}}

 Hyaluronan 101: An Overview

-Hyaluronic acid is a natural substance present in the human body.
-It retains moisture.
-It is found in the skin, joints and eyes.
-It acts as a lubricant and a cushion in tissues.
-Its capacity to hold water supports healthy skin and proper joint function.
+Hyaluronic acid is a natural substance found in the human body.
+It is best known for its ability to retain moisture.
+This substance is present in the skin, joints, and eyes.
+It acts as a lubricant and cushion in tissues.
+Its water-holding capacity helps support healthy skin and proper joint function.

 Nomenclature